Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 He’d wrapped her up in his tail and taken her high up in a Ketta to watch the sunset, her arms nicely hugged as far around his shoulders and chest as she could manage.
 If she maybe seemed like she was enjoying what she felt, Vemik didn’t say anything…

 It was a pretty tree, too!
 The wind through its canopy tasted like fresh flowers and fruit, It had a comfortable branch very high up that could hold even Yan, and it also had a good view towards the east.
-Vemik found it a little too bright---even when low on the horizon, the sun was still blinding, and it washed all the color out of the world---but Humans could look right at it at the very dying of the day, when it was touching the world.
+Vemik found it a little too bright - even when low on the horizon, the sun was still blinding, and it washed all the color out of the world - but Humans could look right at it at the very dying of the day, when it was touching the world.

 To be able to stare unflinching at the very home of the gods themselves…!